deusx7/deusx7.github.io/Posts/Active_Directory/LLMNR_Poisoning/LLMNR_Poisoning.md

 # LLMNR Poisoning Mitigation

 The best defense in this case is to disable LLMNR and NBT-NS
-- To disable LLMNR, select "Turn OFF Multicast Name Resolution" under Local Computer Policy > Computer Configuration > Administrative Templates > Network > DNS Client in the Group Policy Editor.
+- To disable LLMNR, select "Turn OFF Multicast Name Resolution" under **Local Computer Policy > Computer Configuration > Administrative Templates > Network > DNS Client** in the Group Policy Editor.
-- To disable NBT-NS, navigate to Network Connections > Network Adapter Properties > TCP/IPv4 Properties > Advanced tab > WINS tab and select "Disable NetBIOS over TCP/IP".
+- To disable NBT-NS, navigate to **Network Connections > Network Adapter Properties > TCP/IPv4 Properties > Advanced tab > WINS tab and select "Disable NetBIOS over TCP/IP"**.

 If a company must use or cannot disable LLMNR/NBT-NS, the best course of action is to:
 - Require Network Access Control.